(I was looking back over the articles I’ve published on SNS during the past six year and was surprised to find that this will be the 50th.)

 On the surface, there is a degree of conflict between these various goods; so for example, many forms of economic activity harm the environment, but on the other hand, environmental protection can generate new forms of economic activity.
 I see no reason that we cannot have both a healthy environment and healthy economy; to maximize the degree of each, however, requires certain trade offs, requires a well thought out policy.
 The same is true of the other terms: individual rights and strong community, tradition and progress, religion and tolerance.
 What is needed is to recognize the point of unity where the two goods actually strengthen each other and to work from there.
 (1)

 This, however, is not what we see.
-Instead we tend to cling to one side, demonize the other, and dig in their heels.
+Instead we tend to cling to one side, demonize the other, and dig in our heels.
 Rather than seeking the point where the two forms of good are maximized, we disavow any common ground.

 Darwinian evolution might give us a hint to why we behave this way.
 While unity and harmony may be an ideal for some, many people are drawn to opposition and conflict.
 This seems to be something of an instinctive trait with social animals.
 As with dogs, so with people, some seek to be the top dog, to have the most power.
 Such power is gained through conflict and opposition, not harmony.